python/devguide/developer-workflow/development-cycle.rst

 Branches
 --------

-There is a branch for each *feature version*, whether released or not (e.g.
+There is a branch for each *feature version*, whether released or not (for example, 3.7, 3.8).
-3.7, 3.8).

 .. _indevbranch: